-Eward teaches at American Military University and was educated at Kenyon College, Cambridge University and Columbia University.
-He has had a lifelong interest in aviation history.
-Eward has consulted for a number of museums throughout the country and around the world, including the Museum of Science and Industry in Chicago, Boston Museum of Science and American Museum of Natural History in New York.
-Eward's work has appeared in National Geographic, Scientific American, LIFE magazine, TIME and other publications.
+Eward teaches at American Military University and has consulted for a number of museums throughout the United States, including the Museum of Science and Industry in Chicago and Boston Museum of Science.
+Eward's work has also appeared in National Geographic, Scientific American, LIFE magazine, TIME and other publications.
 He is currently working on a history of the 1965 Central Highlands campaign of the Vietnam War with coauthor Dr. Paul Harris.

 Harris is a senior lecturer at the Royal Military Academy Sandhurst—the British West Point—where he has taught in the Department of War Studies for more than thirty years.
 He has published extensively in the field of 20th century military history, having written on the early history of armored warfare, the First World War and the War in Vietnam.
 Harris' work is widely acclaimed and a 2008 book garnered him the prestigious Templer Prize and Medal, presented by the Duke of Kent.
 His latest book, Vietnam's High Ground: Armed Struggle for the Central Highlands 1954-1965 (University Press of Kansas, 2016), discusses the advent of large scale use of the helicopter in combat, which established a pattern that would shape the outcome of the war and indeed military helicopter operations to the present day.